-1.1 Purpose of this Annex The Annex assists pilots and Official Observers (OOs) to interpret the rules of the Sporting Code, gives guidance on how to comply with them, and recommends procedures for the operation of equipment used to provide evidence for flights.
+1.1 Purpose This Annex assists pilots and Official Observers (OOs) to interpret the rules of the Sporting Code, gives guidance on how to comply with them, and recommends procedures for the operation of equipment used to provide evidence for flights.

-However, nothing in this Annex overrules the Code
+However, nothing in this Annex overrules the Code.

-Although clarity and simplicity is the goal of the Sporting Code, how one is to respond to the requirements may be confusing.
+The goal of the Sporting Code text is to be simple and clear, but how one is to respond to the requirements may be confusing.
 If you think that any part of the Code is capable of more than one interpretation, pass your concern to the IGC Sporting Code committee at igc-sporting-code@fai.org.
 Suggested improvements to the text will always be given consideration.

 - 1.2 The National Airsport Control (NAC) A NAC administers FAI air sports in its country.
 It may delegate to another organisation such as its national gliding association that part of its sporting powers.
 In the Code and this Annex, "NAC" means the NAC or its delegated organisation.
 Its responsibilities are to: - a.
 Maintain control of its national Claims Officer, OOs, data analysts, and FR pressure calibration labs. - b.
 Have responsibility for the integrity and accuracy of data that it ratifies. - c.
-Maintain a list of position recorders (PRs) that it accepts or has tested.
+Maintain a list of position recorders (PRs) that it accepts.
 Approval documents for PRs that comply with the Sporting Code will be posted on the IGC website by GFAC. - d.
-Transmit to the FAI data on completed Diamond badges and Diploma flights. - e.
-Submit notice of record claims to the FAI (see SC3-3.5), prepare and forward complete record claim documentation to reach the FAI within the normal time limit of 120 days. - f.
-Modify IGC record forms to incorporate national-only record types, and may maintain a national turn point list. - g.
+Transmit to the FAI data on completed Diamond badges and Diploma flights. - Submit notice of record claims to the FAI (see SC3-4), prepare and forward complete record claim documentation to reach the FAI within the normal time limit of 120 days. - f.
+Create record forms for national-only records and may maintain a national turn point list. - g.
 Maintain a badge claim form and registers of national badge leg, badge, FAI Diploma, and record flight achievement.